Veralee225/simple_shell/README.md

 # Simple Shell

 ## Information
-This project was created to help the students a write simple UNIX command interpreter.
+This project was created to help the students lear how to write simple UNIX command interpreter.

 ## List of Functions Allowed
 * List of allowed functions and system calls